vaadin-miki/super-fields/superfields/README.md

 **Please also note:** apparently the API does not handle style-controlled visibility (at least in Firefox), so if the component gets hidden through CSS `display: none`, related events may not trigger.
 For resizing browser windows, scrolling and adding components into DOM things seem to work pretty ok.

+### `ComponentObserver`

+A wrapper for one instance of client-side `IntersectionObserver`.
+It allows observing changes that happen to other components.

 ### `LazyLoad`

 A simple wrapper to lazy load components when the component gets into view.